RohitKumar186/AutoQuerySolver/README.md

 - Pandera schema validation for types and ranges

 **Layer 2 — AI Check (Groq)**
-- Only fires if Layers 1 & 2 pass
+- Only fires if Layer 1 passes
 - Sends record to Groq `llama-3.3-70b` to flag typos, inconsistencies, suspicious values
 - Returns a JSON array of issue strings